jackdomleo7/jackdomleo.dev/content/blog/2020/all-day-hey-2020.md

 ---
 title: All Day Hey!
 2020
-description: All Day Hey 2020 was the first virtual conference I attended and I thought it was fantastic!
-Can't wait for 2021.
+description: All Day Hey 2020 was an online conference for front-end developers and designers and I thought it was fantastic and educational!
 date: 2020-05-14
 containsCodePen: true
 hashtags: ['AllDayHey', 'FrontEnd']